 The Electrical Safety Foundation International (ESFI) is a non-profit organization dedicated to electrical safety education.
 The ESFI has declared May as National Electrical Safety Month, which makes it a great time to talk about the importance of arc flash awareness.
-According to ESFI, 2,000 workers are admitted to burn centers for the treatment of severe arc flash burns each year.
+According to ESFI, 2,000 workers go to burn centers for the treatment of severe arc flash burns each year.

 Dangers of an arc flash